A Prediction-Traversal Approach for Compressing Scientific Data on Unstructured Meshes with Bounded Error: Our method

 \subsection{Traversal, prediction, and quantization}

-We use a greedy strategy to extract as lengthy as possible value sequences that can be predicted and quantized.
+We use a greedy strategy to reorder the nodes into sequences that can be predicted and quantized.
 The basic idea is to establish each sequence with a seed cell, and an adjacent cell is added if the value on the nonshared vertex can be predicted by the current cell.
 As such, our method can leverage the spatial coherency of neighboring cells and vertices to predict values by extrapolation.

 Another key to our method is to use a pre-determined and implicit traversal order.
 Specifically, we always visit the neighboring cell with the minimum cell index.
 Such an implicit traversal order avoids the storage of cell indices in compressed data, significantly reducing the possibility of storage overhead because explicit traversal orders could occupy a large amount of storage space.
+The choice of traversal orders is further discussed and evaluated in~\mbox{\Cref{sec:ablation}}.